jeffwang4321/Operating-Systems/Prj3 - Threads & Buffer/README.md

 candy one a time from the bounded buffer.

 Created a bounded buffer module which encapsulates access to the bounded buffer.
 This buffer operates on void* pointers instead of directly with candy_t structures.
-This is done so that the buffer need not know anything about the type of information it is storing
+This is done so that the buffer does not need to know about the type of information it is storing

 Candy-Factory thread functions:
 1. Dynamically allocate a new candy item and populate its fields